Amounts

 The itemAmounts objects are part of item objects and contain information on the amounts per certain statuses of specific items at the time of the request.
 There are as many itemAmounts objects as there are items in the status scope.
 If a status request returns a single item, the itemAmounts values are equal to the totalAmounts values.

-• captured - the authorized amount that has been captured with the capture request.
-Note that item amounts can be partially canceled before being captured, so this value may be different from the initiated amount.
+initiated- the initial amount that was registered with theinitrequest.captured- the authorized amount that has been captured with thecapturerequest.
+Note that item amounts can be partially canceled before being captured, so this value may be different from theinitiatedamount.
 Also, cart items do not have to be captured all at once, therefore, a cart may contain items that are authorized but hasn't been captured or canceled, hence, this value may change.
-However, thecaptured amount cannot exceed the initiated amount.
+However, thecapturedamount cannot exceed theinitiatedamount.refunded- the completed amount that has been refunded.
+Similar to the above, item amounts can be partially refunded, so this value may be different from thecapturedamount.
+As in the previous case, you have an option to refund selected items from the cart, not necessarily the entire cart.
+That means that therefundedvalue may change, however, therefundedamount cannot exceed thecapturedamount.

 "cartId": "6f891edb-1e1f-48bb-b042-2cb790a0f402",